-Kayleigh B. Long is a senior attorney with Hirzel Law, PLC and focuses her practice in the areas of appellate law, community association law and civil litigation.
+Kayleigh B. Long is a Member at Hirzel Law, PLC and focuses her practice in the areas of appellate law, community association law and civil litigation.
 Ms. Long received her Bachelor of Arts degree in International Studies from Indiana University.
 Prior to attending law school, Ms. Long joined Teach for America, teaching kindergarten in Harper Woods, Michigan and southeast Washington, D.C., and received a Master of Arts in Teaching from Oakland University.

 Ms. Long then obtained her Juris Doctor degree from Indiana University Robert H. McKinney School of Law, where she graduated in the top 5 of her class and served as the Senior Executive Editor on the Indiana Law Review.
 Her law review note was published in the Indiana Law Review, and she has published articles in the Denver Law Review and Michigan Real Property Review.
 Ms. Long was named a Michigan Super Lawyer’s Rising Star in Real Estate Law in 2020 and 2021, an award given to only 2.5% of the attorneys in Michigan each year.

 Assessing Online Learning in Law Schools: Students Say Online Classes Deliver, Denver University Law Review, Forthcoming

 Indiana’s Charter Schools: Taking a Holistic Approach to Determine Their Constitutional Legality, 51 Ind.
 L. Rev. 797 (2018).

 Reaction to Huffman and Adams: Online Simulation Courses, 51 Ind.
 L. Rev. 427 (2018).

 The Evolving Landscape of Housing Sex Discrimination Claims, 47 Mich.
 Real Prop.
 Rev. 19 (2020).

 How to Avoid Common Pitfalls of the Fair Housing Act, Farmington MI, October 2019